How To Build An Online Community [8 Secrets You Never Knew]

 What Makes A Strong Online Community?

 There are many examples, social network groups such as Facebook groups or online forums.
 One unique example would be Foursquare.
-Foursquare was developed to engage users to edit landmarks and have users of the app work together to make the app better.
+Foursquare was developed to engage users in editing landmarks and have users of the app work together to make the app better.
 This methodology encourages the user base to interact and become successful advocates of Foursquare, leading to a surge of users from 250,000 to 8,000,000 in just a short span of a year.

 How Do Brands Build Community?